Taoism: Divinational Taoism

 Divinational Taoism focuses on various divination techniques to help one predict the future and live accordingly.
 This practice can also carry deeper spiritual significance, since it can help one appreciate the flux of the Tao.
-This form of Taoism owes much to the ancient fang-shih, the Yin and yang school of thought, and often relies on the classic Chinese divination text, the Yijing.
+This form of Taoism owes much to the ancient Fangshi, the Yin and yang school of thought, and often relies on the I Ching.

 This tradition also relies on the cosmology of Wuji and Taiji, along with the teachings of yin and yang, the five elements and the Chinese calendar.
-There many forms of Daoist divination, they include: celestial divination (which include various systems of Chinese astrology, like Tzu-wei tu-su), terrestrial divination (feng shui), the casting of incense sticks with hexagrams on them and the interpretation of omens.
+There many forms of Taoist divination, they include: celestial divination (which include various systems of Chinese astrology, like Tzu-wei tu-su), terrestrial divination (feng shui), the casting of incense sticks with hexagrams on them and the interpretation of omens.

-Contemporary divinational Taoism is practiced in temples and monasteries by various individuals and may not be sect-specific (non-Daoists even practice it).
-This Taoist practice can be found in the Mao-shan sorcerers, the Celestial Masters sect, and the Dragon Gate Taoism and Wudang Mountains sects.
-There are also many lay practitioners who are not affiliated with any specific sect.
+Contemporary divinational Taoism is practiced in temples and monasteries by various individuals and may not be sect specific (it is even practiced by non-Taoists).
+This Taoist practice can be found in the Mao-shan sorcerers, the Celestial Masters sect and the Dragon Gate Taoism and Wudang Mountains sects.
+There are also many lay practitioners that are not affiliated with any specific sect.
 These lay Taoist practitioners are called "kui-shih".